comrade-coop/apocryph/README.md

 #### Invocations

-Invocations commands represent the direct communication between agents.
+Invocation commands represent the direct communication between agents.
 Invocation command encapsulate a specific message exchanged between two agents and the respective object capability.
 For the underlying decentralized network, the message is opaque object.
 Therefore it is up to the communicating agents to agree upon a protocol and serialization mechanism.
 The messages are also the mechanism for propagating